 6/19/14

-Introduction: Snails require large amounts of Ca (calcium) for shell production and reproduction (Skeldon); however snails cannot take in Ca directly through the soil though.
+Introduction: Snails require large amounts of calcium (Ca) for shell production and reproduction (Skeldon); however snails cannot take in Ca directly through the soil.
 Soil Ca is taken up by surrounding trees through their roots, incorporated into their leaves, and fall off in the fall.
 After the leaves fall, it returns the Ca back to the soil in a form that the snails can eat and in turn, use and incorporate into their shells and eggs.
 (Raivo, M).
 A 73% increase in abundance of snails was found in plots that were treated with Ca when compared to a control plot (Skeldon).
-Snails have been found with greater species richness, abundance and biomass in soils that are rich in Ca when compared to Ca poor soils (Boycott 1934; Wareborn 1992; Hotopp 2002).
-The amount of calcium is partially dependent on the level of acid deposition that a particular area gets; the more acid deposition, the less Ca available (Likens et al. 1996; Driscoll et al. 2001).
+Snails have been found with greater species richness, abundance, and biomass, in soils that are rich in Ca when compared to Ca poor soils (Boycott 1934; Wareborn 1992; Hotopp 2002).
+The amount of calcium is partially dependent on the level of acid deposition that a particular area receives; the more acid deposition, the less Ca available (Likens et al. 1996; Driscoll et al. 2001).
 Acid deposition has become an increasing concern due to the wide range of impacts it can have on a landscape – decreases in soil pH and loss of soil fertility are two factors.
 Both of these can cause an overall decrease in productivity of the forest (DeForest, J. 2011).

-By artificially adding more soil Ca, an overall increase in their numbers are expected due to more snails surviving, growing to maturity and reproducing.
+By artificially adding more soil Ca, an overall increase in their numbers are expected due to more snails surviving, growing to maturity, and reproducing.
 If snail populations are heavily affected by overall soil Ca, they could potentially become a bioindicator species for available calcium in an ecosystem.

-This study plans to investigate the effects of soil calcium (Ca) availability on snail populations in forests that were treated with 3500kg/ha soil calcium (CaSiO3).
-It will look at the effect that nitrogen (N) and phosphorus (P) have on snail populations as well.
+This study plans to investigate the effects of soil Ca availability on snail populations in forests that were treated with wollastonite (CaSiO3) at the rate of 1150 kg Ca/ha.
 The calcium plots being used were each fertilized with a one-time application of CaSiO3 in 2012.
+The study will also look at the effect that nitrogen (N), phosphorus (P), or N and P together have on snail populations as well.
 The N, P, and N&P plots were re-fertilized twice a year (May and July).
-Ammonium nitrate pills (NH4NO3) and monosodium phosphate powder were used for N and P respectively.
-30 kg N/ha/yr of ammonium nitrate is applied, and 10 kg P/ha/yr of monosodium phosphate is applied.
-Bags of preweighted fertilizer is evenly applied throughout the whole plot.
+Nitrogen was applied as ammonium nitrate (NH4NO3) at the rate of 30 kg N/ha/yr and P was applied as monosodium phosphate at the rate of 10 kg P/ha/yr.

-Hypothesis: More individual snails – regardless of species— will be found in the plots that have been treated with Ca as compared to the plots that have not been treated at all.
-Little research has been done documenting the effects of N or P on snail populations; I expect them to differ, although I am unsure by how much, or if it will increase or decrease the population.
+Hypothesis: More individual snails, regardless of species, will be found in plots that have been treated with Ca as compared to control plots.
+Little research has been done documenting the effects of N or P on snail populations; I expect populations of snails to differ in the N and P addition plots but not enough information is known to predict whether N or P will increase or decrease snail abundance.